Family friendly biking on the 18 Road trail system

 Directions

-Take Interstate 70 west to Fruita (exit 19).
+Take I-70 west to Fruita (exit 19).
 Turn north onto Cherry Street and take the first right onto Aspen Avenue.
 Go through the roundabout and continue on Aspen to Maple Street.
-Take a left on Maple Street and then travel north.
-The street will turn into 17.5 Road.
-Take a right on N.3 Road and then a left on 18 Road.
-Travel approximately 7 miles on 18 Road to the trailhead, event area and lower campground.
-Continue 1.5 miles north to reach the upper campground loops.
+Turn left on Maple Street and travel north; it becomes 17.5 Road.
+Turn right on N.3 Road, then left on 18 Road.
+Travel approximately 7 miles to the trailhead and lower campground.
+Continue 1.5 miles north for the upper campground loops.

 Amenities